 “He also invited me to France in the spring of 1950.
-We performed Beethoven’s Fourth Concerto in Paris (with the Orchestre Colonne at the Théâtre du Châtelet), Lyons, Marseilles and Vichy.
-What I didn’t know at the time, he paid me with his own money.
-He deducted from his fee enough to pay me, because the concert societies had no money for a completely unknown young American pianist.
+We performed Beethoven’s Fourth Concerto in Paris (with the Orchestre Colonne at the Théâtre du Châtelet), Lyon, Marseilles and Vichy.
+What I didn’t know at the time was that he paid me with his own money.
+He deducted enough from his own fee to pay me, because the concert societies had no money for a completely unknown young American pianist.
 He introduced me to Marcel de Valmalète, the most important impresario in France.
-It was not Prades who opened the doors of France to me, it was Paul Paray.
-And we remained faithful friends for the rest of our lives.
-I loved Yolande very much too.
-I have many memories of friendships and concerts in America and France.
+It was not Prades who opened the doors of France to me, it was Paul Paray, and we remained faithful friends for the rest of our lives.
+I really loved Yolande, too.
+I have so many memories of friendships and concerts in America and France.
 I think the last time was with Lamoureux, in Pleyel.
-With the Trio we played three concertos: Beethoven 4, Brahms Double, Beethoven Triple.
+We played three concertos with the Trio: Beethoven 4, Brahms Double, and the Beethoven Triple.
 Paray was also very close to Stern and Rose.
-He was not only a great musician, scandalously little acknowledged by French people, but also a great person.”
+He was not only a great musician, scandalously scarcely acknowledged by French people, but also a great person.”

-In the early 1990s, Eduard Perrone, a priest passionate about Paul Paray, contacted Eugene Istomin and asked him to help him revive the works of this great musician.
+In the early 1990s, Eduard Perrone, a priest who was a great devotee of Paul Paray, contacted Eugene Istomin and asked him for help in reviving the works of this great musician.
 Paray had not only been a brilliant conductor but also a talented composer.
-When Istomin discovered the score of his Fantaisie for piano and orchestra, he was seduced by this page of youth, full of freshness and poetry, which José Iturbi had premiered in Paris and America.
+When Istomin discovered the score of his Fantaisie for piano and orchestra, he was seduced by this youthful work, full of freshness and poetry, which José Iturbi had premiered in Paris and America.
 For a long time, Istomin asked the Detroit Symphony Orchestra, in vain, to pay tribute to his former music director by programming his Fantaisie.
-He eventually decided to record it himself, with the Budapest Symphony Orchestra under his friend Jean-Bernard Pommier.
+He eventually decided to record it himself with the Budapest Symphony Orchestra conducted by his friend Jean-Bernard Pommier.
 In the same sessions, Pommier also recorded two other works by Paray, the Symphony No. 2 “Le Tréport” and the Symphonie d’archets.

 A few concerts

 1950, May.
-Paris (Théâtre du Châtelet), Lyons, Vichy, Marseilles.
-Beethoven, Concerto n° 4.
+Paris (Théâtre du Châtelet), Lyon, Vichy, Marseilles.
+Beethoven, Concerto No. 4.
 Orchestre des Concerts Colonne.

 1951, November 22.
 Detroit, Masonic Temple.
 Mozart, Concerto No. 9 K. 271.
 Detroit Symphony.